it985/my-stars/README.md

 *   [oliver-gomes/csswand](https://github.com/oliver-gomes/csswand) - 🎨✨ Hover your wand and use your magic spell to copy beautiful css

-*   [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Open source alternative to LinkTree
+*   [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - The Open Source alternative to LinkTree.
+A hub to showcase YOUR links and content

 *   [oscarmorrison/md-page](https://github.com/oscarmorrison/md-page) - 📝 create a webpage with just markdown